 This paper gives an overview of labour market statistics across the UK’s regions and countries.
 The spreadsheet published alongside this paper includes a ‘profile tool’ where you can select a region and see all data for that region presented in tables and charts.Jump to full report >>

 Employment rates across the UK fell following the 2008 recession, but since 2011/12, employment rates across all regions and countries have been increasing.
-Employment rates have recovered to their pre-recession levels in all regions and countries.
+Employment rates are currently higher than their pre-recession levels in all UK regions and countries.